 In the last few years, there has been a surge in the popularity of smart thermostats.
 With quick convenience, smart thermostats make it easy to customize the desired temperature of your home from your phone or smart device.

 But are smart thermostats worth it, really?
-This guide will help you understand how smart thermostats offer both flexibility and money savings so you can decide what is right for you.
+This guide will help you understand how smart thermostats offer both flexibility and money savings so you can decide if it’s time to replace your old thermostat.

 What are Smart Thermostats?